 When eBay acquired PayPal in 2002 at 1.5 billion dollars, the first thing eBay did is to improve the security system of the brand and made it highly secure.
 Now the company is equipped with the latest technology and a better security system.

-The interface of PayPal is user friendly.
-The merchants and ordinary users can easily create an account and transfer funds with few simple clicks.
+The interface of PayPal is user-friendly.
+The merchants and ordinary users can easily create an account and transfer funds with a few simple clicks.
 If any of the competitors would like to copy the interface of PayPal, then they would require a developer and a programmer.
-It’s user friendly for the users, but it doesn’t mean that you can copy it.
+It’s user-friendly for the users, but it doesn’t mean that you can copy it.

 As we know that PayPal has approximately 305 million at the beginning of 2020.
 192 million users were active by the end of 2016.
 In 2015, the company’s users conducted approximately 4.9 billion transactions in a single year.